During drowning, the body is deprived of oxygen, which can damage organs, particularly the brain.

 Drowning is common in pools, hot tubs, and natural water settings.
 Children and toddlers are also at risk even around small amounts of water, such as in toilets, bathtubs, and buckets of water or other fluids, because they may be unable to escape after falling in.

-Diving, particularly into shallow water, may cause spinal injuries or head injuries that increase the chance of drowning.
-People who intentionally hold their breath under water for extended periods may pass out and sometimes drown.
+In DUBBs, people who intentionally hold their breath under water for extended periods may pass out (called hypoxic blackout or breath-hold blackout) and sometimes drown.

 People who are drowning and struggling to breathe are usually unable to call for help.
 Children who are unable to swim may submerge in less than 1 minute.
 Adults may struggle longer.

 People who are rescued may have a wide range of symptoms and findings.
 Some are only mildly anxious, whereas others are near death.
 They may be alert, drowsy, or unconscious.
 Some people may not be breathing.
 People who are breathing may gasp for breath or vomit, cough, or wheeze.
 The skin may appear blue (cyanosis Cyanosis Cyanosis is a bluish or grayish discoloration of the skin resulting from an inadequate amount of oxygen in the blood.
 Cyanosis occurs when oxygen-depleted (deoxygenated) blood, which is bluish... read more ) indicating insufficient oxygen in the blood.
 In some cases, respiratory problems may not become evident for several hours after submersion.

 Complications of drowning